mio-19/mio-19/README.md

 - ⚡ Favorite movie is Liz and the Blue Bird.

-Where is the button to opt out of the bad impact of LLM on living costs? cannot find such a button :( fine, let's take a look at LLM when it is provided for free, as living costs and morality are being impacted either way
+Where is the button to opt out of the bad impact of LLM on living costs? cannot find such a button :( fine, let's take a look at LLM when it is provided for free, as living costs and more are being impacted either way

 I have delegated boring tasks to LLM; they do them wrong every time but if I let them check and recheck ten times, sometimes I get something look somewhat close to what I want.
 If this kind of quality is acceptable for a task and I need the task done but I do not actually want to do the task, fine, let it be LLM.